haroon-ali-dev/point-of-sale/README.md

 ## :heavy_check_mark: Solution
 This application offers a solution to streamline these processes, enabling businesses to handle transactions swiftly, maintain precise inventory records, and enhance overall operational efficiency.

+## :page_facing_up: Features
+- Register and login in admin panel.
+- Create, view, update and delete products in admin panel.
+- Login in mobile tablet app.
+- Add and remove products from cart using product ID in mobile tablet app with automatic quantity calculation.
+- Pay for order in mobile tablet app using debit card with Stripe.
+- View orders in admin panel including order items.

 ## Tech Stack
 HTML, CSS, JavaScript, React.js, Next.js, PostgreSQL, React Native, Stripe.